 - Consign clothing to make a few bucks.
 If you have a lot of name brand clothing to get rid of, consider bringing it to a local consignment shop.
-You can also consign clothing through an online company like ThredUp, which is my preference.
+You can also consign clothing through an online company like ThredUp.
 They’ll send you a prepaid bag, and you send them your name brand, current style clothing.
 Once they receive your clothes, they’ll send you an offer.
-It’s so much easier than running around to consignment shops and having a teenager reject most of your stuff (#TrueStory)
+It’s so much easier than running around to consignment shops, only to have a teenager reject most of your stuff (#TrueStory).

 - List free items on FreeCycle or Craigslist.
 Don’t want to go through the hassle of selling something?
 List it on one of these services, and if someone’s interested, they’ll pick it up.
 I’ve also had great luck listing things like “Free dark room supplies on sidewalk at Smith and Davis.
 First come first served.”
 That way you don’t have to deal with all the questions from annoying Craigslist people.